milmazz/oban_hydro/README.md

 ### Workers by unique state groups

-This command is useful to find Oban Workers by _Unique States Group_ (e.g., `:all`, `:incomplete`, `scheduled`, `:successful`), which were introduced with Oban [v2.20.0][].
+This command is helpful to find Oban Workers by _Unique States Group_ (e.g., `:all`, `:incomplete`, `scheduled`, `:successful`), which were introduced with Oban [v2.20.0][].
 So, you can update your Oban Worker definition to use the unique states group instead.

-This command also display cases that don't satisfy the _Unique States Group_, for example: `[:scheduled, :available, :executing]` can create unexpected race conditions because the missing `:retryable` state.
+This command also displays cases that don't satisfy the _Unique States Group_, for example: `[:scheduled, :available, :executing]` can create unexpected race conditions because of the missing `:retryable` state.

 ```console
 hydro workers_by_unique_state_groups _build/dev/lib/my_app/ebin